onnx/sklearn-onnx/_sources/pipeline.rst.txt

         ('classifier', classifier)
     ])

-Which we can represents as:
+Which we can represent as:

 .. blockdiag::